MP for North East Fife

 Liberal Democrat Chief Whip

-Wendy Chamberlain is the Liberal Democrat MP for North East Fife, first elected in 2019.
-She currently serves as Liberal Democrat Chief Whip and sits on the Modernisation Committee.
-Her parliamentary career has included serving as the party’s Spokesperson for Work and Pensions and membership of several committees.
+Wendy Chamberlain is the Liberal Democrat MP for North East Fife, first elected in December 2019.
+She currently serves as the Liberal Democrat Chief Whip and sits on the Modernisation Committee, and is a member of the Absent Voting (Elections in Scotland and Wales) Bill committee.
+Earlier in her career she was the Liberal Democrat Spokesperson for Work and Pensions (2020–2024) and has served on the Scottish Affairs Committee among other committees.

-Declared financial interests include nine entries across four categories: miscellaneous interests; donations and other support for MP activities (including loans); gifts, benefits and hospitality from UK sources; and visits outside the UK.
+She has declared 10 financial interests, including miscellaneous entries; donations and other support for MP activities (including loans); gifts and hospitality from UK sources; and visits outside the UK.

 Generated 21 February 2026